ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 This documentation is sketchy and designed to get you going, but the real deal is the [IJulia notebook](https://github.com/ctkelley/NotebookSIAMFANL)

-This is version 0.3.3.

-This is __Chapter 3__, Newton-Krylov solvers.

-I am writing my own Krylov solvers so they will communicate with the nonlinear solvers the way I want and so I can do GMRES my way (classical Gram-Schmidt twice!).

 Version 0.3.3: Newton-Krylov and PTC-Krylov solvers.
-Chapter 3 done.
+The draft of Chapter 3 is done.

 Next up, version 0.4.0, Anderson acceleration.